Burke Library will close to the public beginning Monday, May 18, 2020, for a complete reconstruction of the first floor and front entrance.

 Zoom documentation and video tutorials can be found here.

-LITS has four Mobile Videoconferencing Carts, located in Burke Library, Spencer House, KJ, and the Taylor Science Center.
-These carts make group video conferences much easier and improve the quality of the conversation dramatically.
+LITS has four mobile conferencing carts, located in Burke Library, Spencer House, KJ, and the Taylor Science Center.
+These carts feature a 55" TV monitor to make group video conferences much easier and improve the quality of the conversation dramatically.

-If your computer does not have a webcam or microphone, LITS maintains a small pool of high-quality external webcams with integrated microphones that may be checked out by Staff and Faculty for video conferences.
-Please contact the LITS Help Desk (email@example.com, 315-859-4181) for reservation information.
+If your computer does not have a webcam or microphone, LITS maintains a small pool of high-quality external webcams with integrated microphones as well as separate USB microphones that may be checked out by staff and faculty for video conferences.
+Please contact Abbi Tushingham (email@example.com, 315-859-4120) for reservation information.

 Should you wish to purchase your own webcam/microphone unit, LITS recommends the Logitech HD Pro Webcam C920.

 If you intend to use your own laptop for the video conference, please note that you may need an adaptor to connect it to the screens or projectors in various rooms on campus.
-If needed, and based on availability, Audiovisual Services (firstname.lastname@example.org, 315-859-4120) can provide staff and faculty with an adaptor to connect your computer.
+If needed, and based on availability, we can provide staff and faculty with an adaptor to connect your computer.